 - The Company seeks to mitigate operational risks through the application of strong risk governance, processes and controls throughout its business.
-Individual accountability for all key business risks and controls is clear and documented in the risk register. - Through the Risk & Control Self-Assessment ("RCSA") framework, each risk owner is responsible for identifying key operational risk exposures, assessing the design and operating effectiveness of their control environment, and, to the extent any gaps or deficiencies exist, assessing the corresponding impacts and level of operational risk / exposure to the company.
+Individual accountability for all key business risks and controls is clear and documented in the risk register. - Through the Risk & Control Self-Assessment (RCSA) framework, each risk owner is responsible for identifying key operational risk exposures, assessing the design and operating effectiveness of their control environment, and, to the extent any gaps or deficiencies exist, assessing the corresponding impacts and level of operational risk / exposure to the company.
 The RCSAs are conducted at least annually for all areas, and more frequently (bi-annually or quarterly) on a risk-based basis.
 RCSA reviews consider any loss incidents, material key risk indicator/key performance indicator exceptions or other relevant factors in the period.
 This process is facilitated by the Risk Function with material exceptions or emerging trends reported to the Risk and Compliance Committee. - The Company has in place an incident reporting process which consists of a set of steps that is followed by risk and control owners to report and address incidents related to operational risk.
 The incident reporting process typically includes identifying and classifying the incident, assessing the impact / severity of the incident, investigating the root cause, and implementing corrective actions to prevent similar incidents in the future.
 The process also involves reporting the incident to relevant stakeholders, such as senior management, regulators, or customers, as required.
-The aim of the process is to ensure that incidents are promptly and effectively addressed, with a focus on minimizing their impact on the organisation and its stakeholders. - Oversight of compliance with regulatory requirements is provided by the Board with day-to-day management responsibility delegated to the Risk & Compliance Committee.
+The aim of the process is to ensure that incidents are promptly and effectively addressed, with a focus on minimising their impact on the organisation and its stakeholders. - Oversight of compliance with regulatory requirements is provided by the Board with day-to-day management responsibility delegated to the Risk & Compliance Committee.
 The Risk & Compliance Committee meets at least quarterly to receive management information and discharge its delegated oversight duties.
-To support the Board in fulfilling its oversight responsibilities the compliance function monitors and reports upon the status of the business in meeting minimum standards expectations and regulatory requirements. - In relation to outsourcing risk, the Company has developed policies and procedures to ensure that third parties on whom we rely to provide key business services on an outsourced basis (including, but not limited to delegated underwriting, claims processing, finance operations, IT support) are subject to appropriate due diligence and ongoing oversight with responsibilities spanning across Procurement, Legal, IT and Internal Audit, as well as relevant business owners. - In relation to cybersecurity risk, the Company has adequate cybersecurity measures in place to identify, protect and detect security threats, as well as a robust process for responding and recovering from successful cyber-attacks.
+To support the Board in fulfilling its oversight responsibilities the compliance function monitors and reports upon the status of the business in meeting minimum standards expectations and regulatory requirements. - In relation to outsourcing risk, the Company has established comprehensive policies and procedures to ensure that third parties, upon whom we rely for key business services on an outsourced basis including, but not limited to, delegated underwriting, claims processing, finance operations, and IT support are subject to thorough due diligence and continuous oversight.
+This responsibility is shared among Contract Management, Legal, IT, Internal Audit, and relevant business owners.
+Whilst the current framework effectively addresses outsourcing risk, the Company is actively working on enhancing these processes to strengthen oversight and optimise integration across all departments involved. - In relation to cybersecurity risk, the Company has adequate cybersecurity measures in place to identify, protect and detect security threats, as well as a robust process for responding and recovering from successful cyberattacks.
 A series of detailed policies, procedures and standards are in place which collectively set out the Company's management and control of cybersecurity risk, coordinated and overseen by a dedicated IT Security team which serves as a central point of contact regarding all cyber security concerns.
-The Company's information security procedures and controls are aligned with and organized around the NIST Cybersecurity Framework.
+The Company's information security procedures and controls are aligned with and organised around the NIST Cybersecurity Framework.
 In relation to the management of cyber / information security exposure arising from third parties, the Company's due diligence process incorporates an initial risk assessment process where operational risks (including IT, data protection and BCP risks) are considered amongst other key risks, prior to the agreement of the contract.
 The risk assessment is repeated at the renewal or auto-renewal of the contract.